thespectacular314/Hangman-Game-C-Prog/README.md

 - **NOTE**
     * This is NOT the most EFFICIENT Code.
 I have tried to keep it as basic as possible.
 Meanwhile, I'll still try to make it a better one and commit an update within this repo.

-    * This is a part of my first-year project.
-If ANY mistakes are found please let me know.
+    * If ANY mistakes are found please let me know.
 And ANY type of suggestions regarding this Project are welcomed.

     * This project is yet to have a UI Implementation.